Council Services:

 National Non-domestic Rating Multiplier

 This is the rate in the pound by which the rateable value is multiplied to gve the annual rate bill for a property.
-The multiplier set annually by the Welsh Assembly is the same for the whole of Wales and except in a revaluation year cannot rise by more than the rate of the increase in the retail price index.
+The multiplier set annually by the Welsh Ministers is the same for the whole of Wales and except in a revaluation year cannot rise by more than the rate of the increase in the retail price index.